 The question that many would-be robo advisor clients have is: Should you trust a robo advisor with your pension accounts?
 Let’s dig deeper into this question to see what the answer is.

-* Nov 2019 Update: Since this article has been written almost 2 years ago, we have decided it is time to update it a little bit.
+* March 2024 Update: Since this article was written a few years ago, we have decided it is time to update it a little bit.
 Robo advisors have been steadily gaining popularity over the past few years, and our users are concerned with the safety offered by various providers.

 Trusting a Robo Advisor: Myths Unraveled